5 Cozy Comfort Foods Reimagined as Cauliflower Recipes

 It can be rice, it can be gnocchi, it can be “cream” sauce — cauliflower has earned its reputation as the wunderkind of the vegetable world.
 One of our very favorite things that cauliflower can morph into?
 Your favorite comfort foods.
 In these five cauliflower recipes, everyone’s favorite low-carb sweetheart steps up to the plate to make healthier burgers, vegify your taco night, and put a plant-based twist on butter chicken.

 If your go-to order at your fave Indian restaurant is butter chicken, you’ll want to make this plant-based twist ASAP.
 The flavorful, fragrant sauce is loaded with great-for-you ingredients like fresh ginger, turmeric, and garam masala.
 Plus, thanks to a clever shortcut using the broiler, it’s on the table in 30 minutes.

-Tossing cauliflower florets with taco seasoning and roasting them until they’re crisp on the outside, tender inside, is the key to successfully veg-ifying your taco night.
-The dreamy avocado crema with garlic, lime juice and cilantro is a must.
+Tossing cauliflower florets with taco seasoning and roasting them until they’re crisp on the outside and tender on the inside is the key to successfully veg-ifying your taco night.
+The dreamy avocado crema with garlic, lime juice, and cilantro is a must.

 Step aside, eggplant parm—cauliflower is about to give that old favorite a refresh.
 In this recipe, you cut cauliflower into thick, steak-like slices for meatiness, and bread it with seasoned almond flour, so it’s also low on empty carbs and gluten-free.
 It’s satisfyingly sauce-y and cheesy.